bunsanweb/bunsanweb/features-from-anatta-engine.md

 ## How to use standard technologies

 It is important how to use standard technologies.
-If hiding them completely on backyard, it is just one of messy products.
+If a product would completely hide them on its backyard, they are just messy one.
 The standard structures should be in front as much, and implementation structures should also be hide as mush.